|Fees||Look up fees|

 This subject explores the impact that digital technologies have had in the world of screen media and in mediating the world around us.
-Film and television has, over the last century, become an integral part of our reality but, since the advent of the digital era, screen media have become even more integrated into the social sphere.
-This subject will focus on: applying diverse and interdisciplinary interpretative tools to analyse the impact of digital special effects on the cinema; the forms of player engagement made possible by the digital nature of video games; the advent of digital technology and the rise of the theme park; the phenomenon of the second screen and television viewing; the impact of screen media on the urbanscape.
+Film and television had, over the last century, become an integral part of reality.
+Since the advent of the digital era, screen media have become even more integrated into the social sphere.
+This subject will focus on: applying diverse and interdisciplinary interpretative tools to analyse the impact of digital special effects on the cinema; the forms of player engagement made possible by the digital nature of video games; the advent of digital technology; the changing nature of television viewing; and the impact of screen media on the urbanscape.

 Intended learning outcomes

 On successful completion of this subject, students should have:

 - developed an understanding of the historical development of digital technology within the context of entertainment screen histories;

 - accounted for the impact that digital technology has had on traditional media, including film and television;